charliepan/react-i-ii-review/react-fundamentals.md

 Answer these on your own, then compare answers as a group

 1. What is React?
+A JS library for building user interface
 2. What is create-react-app?
+it's an command that lets you initialize a react app
 3. What is Component Based Architecture?
+The concept of building a component to reuse and make a complex site
 4. What is JSX?
+JavaScript XML - a javascript extension
 5. What is the virtual DOM?
+Concept of when the UI is kept in memory VDOM and in sync with an actual DOM
 6. What is unidirectional (one-way) data flow?
+Data only goes from parent to child and not the other way around
 ### Understand

 Discuss these questions in pairs if you have a 4-person group